 You'll need someplace to get married and someone to officiate, so plan to spend $800 total on any ceremony fees and officiant donations, plus $600 to spend on ceremony music.
 Your reception, including the venue, rentals, food service, and beverages should set you back about $16,800.
 You've then got $800 to put towards a delicious wedding cake and $3,000 for a DJ or band that will get all of your guests out on the dance floor.

 Accommodations & Transportation: $1,200

-If you're planning an amazing entrance or getaway, you'll need a rental car or limo to drive you and your new husband to and from the reception.
+If you're planning an amazing entrance or getaway, you'll need a rental car or limo to drive you to and from the reception.
 You have $600 to spend here, plus another $400 to spend on any guest shuttles.
-Once the party is all over, you'll want to unwind in your hotel room — book a space that will set you back no more than $200.
+Once the party is all over, you'll want to unwind in your hotel room—book a space that will set you back no more than $200.

 Flowers & Décor: $3,600

-Start with your bouquet since you have about $300 to spend on bridal blooms.
-Then pick out bouquets for your bridesmaids for a total of $400.
-Choose boutonnieres that will cost no more than $120 total, and spend $40 on an arrangement or loose petals for your flower girl.
+Start with your bouquet since you have about $300 to spend on blooms.
+Then pick out bouquets for the bridesmaids for a total of $400.
+Choose boutonnieres that will cost no more than $120 total, and spend $40 on an arrangement of loose petals for your flower girl.
 As for ceremony and reception décor, including a chuppah, aisle runner, or centerpieces plan to spend no more than $2,740.